SwinIFS: Landmark Guided Swin Transformer For Identity Preserving Face Super Resolution: Introduction

 Facial landmarks provide compact, reliable structural information about the geometry of key facial regions.
-When encoded as heatmaps, they supply spatial guidance that helps maintain feature alignment, facial symmetry, and identity consistency during reconstruction~\cite{chen2018fsrnet, yu2018face}.
+When encoded as heatmaps, they provide spatial guidance to maintain feature alignment, facial symmetry, and identity consistency during reconstruction~\cite{chen2018fsrnet, yu2018face}.
 Motivated by these insights, this work proposes a landmark-guided multiscale Swin Transformer framework designed to address both moderate ($4\times$) and extreme ($8\times$) FSR scenarios.

 Our proposed method fuses RGB appearance information with landmark heatmaps to jointly model facial texture and geometry.
 The Swin Transformer backbone captures global contextual relationships, while landmark priors enforce structural coherence.
 This unified approach enables robust reconstruction across multiple upscaling factors and significantly improves identity fidelity.
 Experiments on CelebA demonstrate that the proposed framework achieves superior perceptual quality, structural accuracy, and quantitative performance compared to representative CNN, GAN, and Transformer-based baselines.